DavidSGarcia88/htmlform/README.md

-Thanks for sharing the CSS file!
-Here's the updated `README.md` with details on how the CSS styles the HTML form:

----

 # Registration Form

 This is a simple, styled registration form built using HTML and CSS.
 It collects essential user information such as first name, last name, email, and password.
 Additionally, users can choose their account type, upload a profile picture, input their age, and select how they heard about the service.